How to Create an Email Footer: Design Best Practices and Examples

 You can make use of any of the above practices to create an email signature in our email editor.
 From a simple footer design to more advanced options, our drag-and-drop editor offers multiple options for footer creation and editing.

-A synchronized module is a module in which information is automatically updated in all emails that contain this module and you don’t need to edit manually each campaign.
-For example, you change the email address in Contacts or add a new social media icon in one footer.
+A synchronized module is a module in which information is automatically updated in all emails that contain this module, and you don’t need to edit manually each campaign.
+For example, you change the email address in contacts or add a new social media icon in one footer.
 If it’s synchronized, email addresses and social media buttons will be changed in all other synchronized email footers automatically.
 See how to create a synchronized module.

 Easily create emails in a drag-and-drop editor